rjcrowderschaefer/fm-nft-preview-card-component/README.md

 ### What I learned

 This was a straightforward project and great practice at using Flexbox to align elements as desired.
 Additionally, I learned that :hover can be applied to elements beyond `a` tags/links and expanded my use of the ::before attribute in my CSS to adjust the width, height, opacity, color and other properties of the layer overlay on the NFT image to align with the design specs.
-This was a fun project that demonstrated how my frontend dev skills have developd over the past 8 months.
+This was a fun project that demonstrated how my frontend dev skills have developed over the past 8 months.

 A code snippet that I'm proud of: